instagram logo

 Two mismatched entrepreneurs – egghead innovator Mike Lazaridis and cut-throat businessman Jim Balsillie – joined forces in an endeavor that was to become a worldwide hit in little more than a decade.
 The device that one of them invented and the other sold was the BlackBerry, an addictive mobile phone that changed the way the world worked, played and communicated.
 But just as BlackBerry was rising to new peaks, it also started losing its way through the fog of Smartphone wars, management indecision and outside distractions, eventually leading to the breakdown of one of the most successful ventures in the history of the tech and business worlds.

-Writer & director Matt Johnson flexes some serious filmmaking muscles with this third feature film, BlackBerry, a Canadian biographical comedy-drama and 2023 SXSW Official Selection that opened the Chicago Critics Film Festival.
+Writer & director Matt Johnson flexes some serious filmmaking muscles with this third feature film, BlackBerry, a Canadian biographical comedy-drama and 2023 SXSW Official Selection that opened the Chicago Critics Film Festival on Friday night.
 What starts out as an over-the-shoulder workplace comedy about upstart underdogs gradually turns into a frantic, high-stakes corporate cautionary tale.
-Based on the novel written by Jacquie McNish and Sean Silcoff, this adaptation isn't just an up-tempo tech biopic about the once ubiquitous smartphone — it's first and foremost a well-rounded character study that's chock-full of big laughs with a bitter and poignant underbelly.
-Johnson's screenplay is an exemplary exercise in parsing out plot from story, where everything that happens along the way is in service to a greater narrative concept rather than just straightforward non-fiction.
-The plot details how Mike Lazaridis (Jay Baruchel) and Douglas Fregin (Johnson) get into business with Jim Balsillie (Glenn Howerton) to launch the global phenomenon that was BlackBerry.
-Rather than just focusing on the titular company, the story hinges upon the contrasting rise & fall between its three primary characters.
-One of them is a soft-spoken perfectionist, another who likes having fun at work with his friends, and the infiltrating outsider who is cold-hearted and power-hungry.
+Based on the novel written by Jacquie McNish and Sean Silcoff, this adaptation isn't just an up-tempo tech biopic about the once ubiquitous smartphone — it's first and foremost a well-rounded character study that's chock-full of big laughs with a bitter and thoughtfully poignant underbelly.
+Johnson's script is smartly conceived, and he shows his ability to parse out plot from story, where everything that happens along the way is in service to a greater narrative concept rather than just list of "here's how it all happened" bullet points.
+The film is about how Mike Lazaridis (Jay Baruchel) and Douglas Fregin (Johnson) get into business with Jim Balsillie (Glenn Howerton) to launch the global phenomenon that was BlackBerry, but rather than just focusing on the titular company, the story hinges upon the contrasting rise & fall between its three primary characters.
+There's the soft-spoken, mild-mannered perfectionist; there's his friend and colleague who likes having fun at work with his friends; and there's the cold-hearted, power-hungry outsider who shoehorns his way into their lives to pursue his own gains and goals.
 Together they form a different kind of triangle of sadness (please pardon the pun, Ruben Östlund).

 It isn't until the inevitable-but-seismic crash-landing of an iPhone-sized asteroid that things gradually spin out of control.
-While this could've just been a totally satisfactory documentary, this story is better served in this narrative mode — the performances are great and the interplay between characters is so damn entertaining.
-Howerton, with his shiny, bald head and starchy suits, is having so much fun being the shit heel, and Baruchel, who has to cover a lot of character ground, is locked in and totally believable from start to finish.
-Together they make for a tumultuous odd couple, different in every way until they gradually start to mirror one another as things slowly unravel.
-But the brightest star is Johnson with his work both in front of and behind the camera.
-He's certainly a filmmaker with style; he's slick like Steven Soderbergh and has a freneticism reminiscent of Adam McKay.
-Even still, Johnson has brazenly ventured out and created something all his own.
+While this could've just been a totally satisfactory documentary, this story is actually better served in this narrative mode thanks to Johnson's screenplay and the collection of great performances (the interplay between characters is so damn entertaining).
+Howerton, with his shiny, bald head and starchy suits, is clearly having so much fun being the loudest and most menacing shit heel possible, and Baruchel, who has to cover a lot of character ground and shoulders the film's central transformation, is locked in and totally believable from start to finish.
+Together Baruchel and Howerton make for a tumultuous odd couple, different in every way until they gradually start to mirror one another as things slowly unravel.
+But the man most responsible for the success of this film is Johnson with his work both in front of and behind the camera.
+He's certainly a filmmaker with style; he's slick in ways that echo Steven Soderbergh and has a freneticism reminiscent of Adam McKay.
+Even still, Johnson has brazenly ventured out and created something here all his own.
+Who says we don't need more tech start up films?!
 BlackBerry is sharp in its storytelling and crisp in its craft — what a great way to kick things off at CCFF.

 Froth